bzfkocht/Koch-W1/README.md

 # TUB_WS2223_SciComp
-Exercises for the Scientific Computing Lecture at TU Berlin in WS 2022/23
+Examples and exercises for the Scientific Computing Lecture at TU Berlin in WS 2022/23